Savitar407/MiGhtyRATC2/README.md

 if you see the above that means your beacon has successufully made its connection with your C2 server to test antivirus behavioral analysis.

+type "help" for info on the current commands MiGhtyRATC2 supports,

 You can test if av will catch a reverse shell by starting a listener by typing "nc -nlvp <port specified in PAYLOAD lhost>" into your kali linux terminal and typing "shell" into the MiGhtyRATC2 terminal, MiGhtyRATC2 will send its C2 command down the socket to the beacon telling it to establish a reverse shell on the test vm.